Xenofono/js-frameworks-course/README.md

 //ta bort onödigt - klar
 //data table - klar
-//ändra cursor
+//ändra cursor -klar
-//går att spamma för att ändra färger fram och tillbaka
+//går att spamma för att ändra färger fram och tillbaka -klar
 //extra poäng om du snabbklickar
 // på sista Can't perform a React state update on an unmounted component.
 This is a no-op, but it indicates a memory leak in your application.
 To fix, cancel all subscriptions and asynchronous tasks in a useEffect cleanup function.